mdjawad0/NodeJS_MySQL/README.md

 When you are done, the application will automatically close the MySQL connection and exit.

 Example
 Here's an example of how to use the NodeJS MySQL Query Executor:

 Run the application using node index.js.
-Enter SELECT * FROM users; as your SQL query.
+Enter SELECT * FROM products; as your SQL query.
 The application will display the query results.
 You can choose to enter another query or exit the application.

 Author
-`Mohammed Jawad Pasha`
+Mohammed Jawad Pasha

 Acknowledgments
 Thanks to the creators of the mysql2 and readline libraries for making this project possible.